4en1x/staffapp-web/server/api-documentation/hirings/POST_hirings.md

 ## Errors

 - **403 Forbidden** — user with 'user' role tries to create a hiring.
-- **422 Unprocessable Entity** — user try add hiring to candidate which already have hiring.
+- **422 Unprocessable Entity** — user tries to add a hiring to a candidate who is being hired.

 ***